 So, as you expect, Apache comes out as the winner here.

 Apache vs NGINX: Feature Modules

 Taking about Apache vs Nginx, both of the web servers are extendable via module systems.
 However, their methods of operation differ.
-People prefer Apache because it has 60 official dynamically loadable modules, and also a slew of unofficial modules could be found on the internet.
+People prefer Apache because it has 60 official dynamically loadable modules, and a slew of unofficial modules can be found on the internet.
 Despite having several feature modules, Apache could not be satisfying because most of them are rarely used.